styxlab/gatsby-theme-try-ghost/README.md

 ## Installation

-This repo contains the demo code **and** the Gatsby theme.
+This repository contains the example code **and** the Gatsby theme.
 If you are here to install the Gatsby theme plugin in your existing project, check out the [theme specific README](/gatsby-theme-try-ghost/README.md) for further details.

-In case you want to work with this repo (for local development, pull requests, etc.):
+In case you want to work with this repository (for local development, pull requests, etc.):

-1. Clone or fork the repository:
+1. Clone or fork this repository:
 ```bash
 git clone https://github.com/styxlab/gatsby-theme-try-ghost.git
 cd gatsby-theme-try-ghost